sysrich/automation/README.md

 ## CaaSP KVM

-A tool to build a KVM based development cluster.
+A tool to build a KVM based development cluster for CaaSP and Kubic.

 ## CaaSP OpenStack Heat